 The candidate's advisor and committee will set expectations for a successful defense prior to the examination date.
 The oral defense must be scheduled for at least two hours in length and may be open to the public.
-At least one hour of the two hour examination period must be allotted to discussion of the research and to questions from the committee.
+At least one hour of the two-hour examination period must be allotted to discussion of the research and to questions from the committee.

+Students wishing to hold their examination virtually will be required to adhere to the Graduate School's Guidelines for Video Conferencing.
 During the examination, if the graduate faculty representative (GFR) finds that parts of the process are not up to the quality standards that all doctoral students and faculty must adhere to, the GFR is expected to halt the examination and contact the Graduate School immediately for guidance.
 The examination may then be rescheduled without prejudice to the candidate once the issues raised by the GFR have been satisfactorily resolved.